John Gadsby (tavern keeper): Retirement to Decatur House

 Gadsby retired in September 1836 at the age of 70, leaving the business to his son William.
 He bought Decatur House, one of the largest residences in DC that had a history of grand entertaining, for $12,000 at auction on October 24, 1836.

 Ten slaves moved with the Gadsbys from the National Hotel to Decatur House.
 Two families of slaves, the Kings and the Williams, lived in the two-story structure added to the property by the Gadsbys, one of the few extant examples of urban slave quarters.
 In addition, an enslaved African American named Rosa Marks lived there even through emancipation, and is now buried in the family vault.
 Occupants of the house included John and Provey, unmarried daughter Julia, married daughter Augusta (with her husband and children), and a young cousin, Mary Augusta Bruff.
 In 1845, Julia married well to John Conover Ten Eyck who went on to serve as a US Senator from New Jersey.

+Two sources describe Gadsby as a slave trader who had a private jail where he housed the enslaved prior to transport for resale in the lower South.
+Sarah E. Vedder wrote of the jail in her 1909 memoirs of a long life in the District: "This brings us to the crab apple and hawthorne hedge I have mentioned before; also to the jail, or ell, where Gadsby kept his negroes until they were sold to Georgia.
+It was a long, one-story brick, with windows barred with iron, and sometimes at night you could hear their howls and cries.
+The Gadsbys lived on the corner of H and Eighteenth streets, and kept a very large hotel on Pennsylvania avenue, near Four and a half street.
+It was the first-class hotel in the city.
+Their dwelling, on the corner, was a large, square, brick, with balconies of iron at the windows above and below."

-Gadsby died on May 15, 1844 at the age of 78 and was buried in Congressional Cemetery.
+Gadsby died on May 15, 1844, at the age of 78 and was buried in Congressional Cemetery.
 He was remembered as a "well-respected and useful citizen."

 His wife, Provey, died in 1858, operating Decatur House as a boarding house before her death.